-You know we’re suckers for healthy versions of holiday foods (see: our healthy Christmas brunch menu).
+You know we’re suckers for healthy versions of holiday foods.
 Arie-Elle of Nourish & Inspire Me has been so kind as to share this Healthy Holiday Trifle recipe.

 Arie-Elle’s trifle (she calls it a “Summer Trifle” since she’s Australian :) is a healthier remix of a family favorite; this and all the recipes in the Christmas-recipe e-book A Nourishing Christmas – The Sweet Edition, are dairy-free, gluten-free, paleo-friendly and soy-free!
 A Nourishing Christmas also contains recipes for favorites like egg nog smoothies, gingerbread and cherry-chocolate cheesecake.
 Says Arie-Elle: